 The uniqueness of these stairs comes from the fact that the steel and glass construction (the outer glass balustrade faces the steel inner balustrade, which acts as a structural spine) meanders upwards, but includes changes in width and direction while maintaining a continuous slope.
 And … it is only attached at the landings.
 Yep.
 Seems as complex and beautiful as a piece of art.

 Vertiginous.
 Fascinating.
 Contemporary design, technical expertise.
 I just wonder why I have not heard of it before …?

 The Wellcome Collection hosts permanent and temporary exhibitions.
 The first floor showcases two permanent exhibitions – Medicine Now and Medicine Man – which I described as the “Museum” part.

 On the ground floor is the “Gallery One”, where temporary exhibitions are regularly organised.
 The one I discovered in July was presenting and analysing “The psychology of magic”: it was incredibly interesting!
 I enjoyed understanding how our minds are manipulated by magicians, and why magic is just a matter of shaping things to mislead us.

 Whatever the reason that will bring you to the Wellcome Collection (curiosity, studies, work…), you can only be delighted by this place!
 There is a Café downstairs and a restaurant upstairs where you can take time to soak up the special atmosphere there…

 I hope you’ve enjoyed this post and found inspiration here.
-If you are soon to explore the Wellcome Collection, please share your experience and opinion here!
+If you are planning to explore the Wellcome Collection soon, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!